lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 B. Start typing "Dev Containers: Reopen in Container" and select the option when it comes up.
 Note that it may take some time for the image to load once this option is selected.

-C. Once setup is complete, close the current terminal tab (you can click the trash can icon in VSCode), open a new terminal, and try running ```go version``` to ensure the dev container is running a recent version of Go.
+C. Once setup is complete, open a new VSCode terminal, and try running ```go version``` to ensure the dev container is running a recent version of Go.

 !!! note
     As of this tutorial, the output should be ```go version go1.23.4 linux/arm64```

+**Congratulations!** You have now successfully set up your Go dev container!

+!!! tip
+    When closing and reopening your project, you will need to make sure you reopen in the dev container.
+You can do this by opening the command pallette again and running >Dev Containers: Reopen in Container.

 # Write Your first Project in Go!